amirardalan/amirardalan.com/README.md

 ## Local Development:

 1. Create an `.env` file for local environment variables.
-Start with:
+Start with the Site URL and updating updating your timezone:

 ```
 # Site URL
 NEXT_PUBLIC_SITE_URL=http://localhost:3000

+# TimeZone
+NEXT_PUBLIC_TIMEZONE=America/Los_Angeles
 ```
 Add additional local environment variables as needed.
 Create a version of this for your staging and production environments as needed, these are usually stored on your server.